 - Epic 171 Professional Foundations (0 or 1 cr.);

 - Epic 126 Bonner Scholars (0 cr.); or

 - ACEN 146 LIFT: College and Career Connections, open only to students in the LIFT program, taken with Jessie Pilewski (1 cr.)

 Secure Your Placement

 - We encourage all interested students to meet wit a Career Coach to discuss whether the program is a good fit for you.

-- Look at the available placement sites (listed in the online brochure) and decide which ones are of interest to you.
-You will be asked to list up to three top choices.
+- Look at the available placement sites (listed in the online brochure).

 - Using Terra Dotta, begin by completing the application to indicate your intention to participate.

 - The Community Engagement team will screen applications and invite applicants to meet with contact persons from the local organizations at a fair-style event.

 - One-on-one interviews will follow the meet-and-greet event.
 (To practice your interviewing skills, make good use of the Big Interview platform provided to all Earlham students.)